Battle of Midway: American counterattack

 Over the next two days, several strikes were launched against the stragglers, first from Midway, then from Spruance's carriers.
 Mikuma was eventually sunk by Dauntlesses, while Mogami survived further severe damage to return home for repairs.
 The destroyers and were also bombed and strafed during the last of these attacks.
-Captain Richard E. Fleming, a U.S. Marine Corps aviator, was killed while executing a glide bomb run on Mikuma and was posthumously awarded the Medal of Honor.
+Captain Richard E. Fleming, a U.S. Marine Corps aviator, was killed while executing a daring bomb run on Mikuma and was posthumously awarded the Medal of Honor.